eh111eh/LungLink-Hub/README.md

 By investigating the interplay between lung cancer outcomes and societal factors, this research seeks to inform public health policies and resource allocation strategies.
 The study's findings may offer valuable insights into addressing the complexities of lung cancer on a global level, ultimately contributing to more effective interventions and equitable health outcomes.

-**Value for end-user**: <br/>
-This research aims to provide valuable insights for policymakers, healthcare professionals, and public health organizations.
-By understanding the complex interplay between societal factors and lung cancer outcomes, it contributes to the development of more effective interventions and strategies for improving global health equity.

 ## Model
 <img width="998" alt="ml_procedure" src="https://github.com/eh111eh/LungLink-Hub/assets/97640870/7234031c-29ca-4113-ad42-4f2ff1b01038">